sourcegraph/handbook/content/engineering/deployments.md

 * [deploy-sourcegraph-dot-com](https://github.com/sourcegraph/deploy-sourcegraph-dot-com)
 * [deploy-sourcegraph-dogfood-k8s](https://github.com/sourcegraph/deploy-sourcegraph-dogfood-k8s)

-This document describes how to merge changes from [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) (referred to as upstream) into these two installations.
+This section describes how to merge changes from [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) (referred to as upstream) into these two installations.

 The process is similar to the [process](https://docs.sourcegraph.com/admin/install/kubernetes/configure#fork-this-repository)